zgompert/CmacPopGenomics/README.md

 |  BF1F1C  | CA1F1C | 0.154|
 |  BZ1F1C  | CA1F1C | 0.083|

 Looked at correlations in change.
 Clear evidence of consistency in replicates and different parts of the genome being involved in lentil adaptation vs differences among populations.
 Need to think of a nice way to summarize this for the NSF grant.
+One comparison to look at: cowpea vs. lentil Fst for different source populations; this gets at whether there is a consistent basis for lentil adaptation across sources.
+It would also be good to get some Fst estimates for cowpea vs lentil between sources (really all apirs, the speciation continuum might be a nice figure).